Technical White Paper

 The Neon Server is available as either an Application Software Package to run on a customer’s server or as an Applications/Data Hosting Services offered by Unidata on Unidata secure servers.
 Data is secure and only available to view by users authorized to view specific data.
 The Neon Application is secured through access privileges for specific users.
 The Node on the Neon System is set up such that the Node Administrator (user) has the rights and privileges to set up other users and decide on the appropriate access levels for those users.

 All Neon Remote Terminals have the same built-in programmable data logger module.
 With up to 8 MB (4 million data point storage capacity) non-volatile memory and analogue, digital, SDI-12 & Modbus channels, no additional data logger is required for environmental monitoring and industrial measurement applications.
-For expanded monitoring applications the Neon Remote Terminal can also be connected to the Unidata Starlog series of data loggers and any SDI-12 or Modbus compatible data logger or instrument.
+For expanded monitoring applications the Neon Remote Terminal can also be connected to the Unidata Starlog series of data loggers or any other SDI-12 or Modbus compatible data logger or instrument.

 All Neon Remote Terminals include a time synchronisation system to make sure Neon Remote Terminals are synchronised with server time each time the neon remote Terminal communicates with the server.
 The Neon Remote Terminals also have a lithium battery pack, which can power the system for extended periods if primary power is interrupted.
-Other accessories include Field Termination Strips & Enclosures, Liquid Crystal Displays and Low & High-Resolution Cameras.
+Other accessories include Field Termination Strips & Enclosures, Liquid Crystal Displays and High-Resolution Cameras.

 The same Neon Remote Terminal program (scheme) can be used on any Neon Remote Terminal independent of the type of transmission.
 Data logging functions such as sensor scaling, scan rate, log interval and event conditions can all be configured with the user-friendly Unidata Version 4 Starlog Data Logger Management Software.
 An Instrument Library contains pre-defined setups for most common hydrology and meteorology instruments, and custom instruments can easily be added.